NOAA unveils new U.S. climate ‘normals’ that are warmer than ever

 “In the last three normals, we’ve been driving toward a much wetter environment in most of the U.S.,” Palecki said.

 However, precipitation trends vary by region.
-Between 1981-2010 and 1991-2020 it turned wetter across much of the eastern two-thirds of the nation, but drier across most of the Southwest.
+Between 1981-2010 and 1991-2020, it turned wetter across much of the eastern two-thirds of the nation but drier across most of the Southwest.

 The impact of climate change on precipitation is more complex than on temperature.
-Many parts of the U.S. are projected to get wetter over time, especially toward the northern states.
+Many parts of the United States are projected to get wetter over time, especially toward the northern states.
 However, rainfall and snowfall appear to be trending toward clusters of intensified precipitation, separated in some cases by longer dry periods, particularly in California.
-There are also signs that a multi-decade megadrought may have already set in over the southwest U.S. and northwest Mexico.
+There are also signs that a multi-decade megadrought may have already set in over the southwest United States and northwest Mexico.

 The landscape-drying influence of hotter temperatures will tend to increase the effects of drought even where average precipitation doesn’t change.

-“It’s not surprising that precipitation maps don’t show the same unmistakable fingerprint of climate change that the temperature maps do,” noted Rebecca Lindsey at climate.gov.
-“And yet, it’s probably not a coincidence that the last four maps in the series [shown below]…are nationally the four wettest-looking maps in the collection.”
+“It’s not surprising that precipitation maps don’t show the same unmistakable fingerprint of climate change that the temperature maps do,” noted Rebecca Lindsey at Climate.gov.
+“And yet, it’s probably not a coincidence that the last four maps in the series [shown below] … are nationally the four wettest-looking maps in the collection.”

-The changing meaning of “normal”
+The changing meaning of ‘normal’

 NOAA’s U.S. climate averages are used in a wide array of settings.
 Weathercasters call on the values to tell us how a day’s temperatures compare to the norm for that calendar date.
 Some utilities and state regulators use climate averages when setting rates for the electricity and natural gas that goes into heating and cooling buildings.
 Farmers use the averages to help with long-range planning of what to plant and when.